ryanlfoster/cq-brainstorm/README.md

 cd cq-brainstorm
 maven clean install
 cd cq-brainstorm-all
-# Recheck connection settings and install all the staff ob your server
+# Recheck connection settings and install all the staff on your server
 maven install -P auto-deploy
 ```